 We will not allow our passengers to be subject to a Tarmac Delay of more than 90 minutes.

-Tarmac Delays are defined as the total elapsed time that customers are held on the ground.
-At ACO, Intelisys is our official source for flight times.
+Tarmac Delays is defined as the total elapsed time that customers are held on the ground.
+At Air Choice One, Intelisys is our official source for flight times.

 Tarmac Delays will be reported and followed by ACO in a safe and timely manner as follows:

-Flight Control will implement plans to prevent or reduce the possibility of extended Tarmac Delays and the affected stations will be alerted.
+Flight Control will implement plans to prevent or reduce the possibility of extended Tarmac Delays, and the affected stations will be alerted.
 If the flight has an expected departure clearance time (EDCT) or known ground stop, then ACO will attempt to delay boarding.

-The GSC once advised of the plans should make a pre-boarding announcement to our passengers and inform them that a delay is possible.
-When a ground delay reaches 40 minutes the Captain will inform Flight Control and brief the passengers with up-to-date information about the delay and keep them informed every 15 minutes, even if there has been no change.
+The GSC, once advised of the plans, should make a pre-boarding announcement to our passengers and inform them that a delay is possible.
+When a ground delay reaches 40 minutes, the Captain will inform Flight Control and brief the passengers with up-to-date information about the delay and keep them informed every 15 minutes, even if there has been no change.
 The Captain will make sure the passengers are comfortable during long Tarmac Delays.

-When a delay reaches 90 minutes: unless the aircraft “off time” is imminent the Captain will coordinate with Flight Control, ATC, and the station to taxi back to the gate.
+When a delay reaches 90 minutes: unless the aircraft “off-time” is imminent, the Captain will coordinate with Flight Control, ATC, and the station to taxi back to the gate.

 Following a delay event, the Captain and Lead GSC will fill out an Unusual Incident Report (UIR) to Flight Control with the pertinent information in regards to the delay.
 If the passengers were not returned to the gate and deplaned within the time specified, the reason shall be included in the UIR, for example; ATC, Safety, Imminent Departure.
 This information will then be forwarded to the appropriate personnel within the company and Airport Services.

 ACO will maintain a monthly log of each delay that exceeds these times and procedures.
 All reports are held for one year.